 While its arguably a waste of tests, many women continue to use LH test strips (OPKs or ovulation prediction kits) after ovulation.
 Many of those same women then find themselves with a positive test just before their period or aunt flow (AF) in TTC-speak.
 Some assume this means they’re pregnant, as LH strips can pick up hCG, the hormone detected by pregnancy tests.
-Others are confused and wondering if they are experiencing double ovulation or failed to ovulate earlier in their cycle.
+Others are confused and wondering if they’re experiencing double ovulation or failed to ovulate earlier in their cycle.
 Either way, the situation leads many to ask the Google gods, “LH surge before period” or “LH surge before AF.”
 So, which is it?
 Pregnancy or ovulation?

-What is LH and what does it do?
+What is LH, and what does it do?

 LH is an abbreviation for luteinizing hormone.
 Produced by the pituitary gland, it works to mature follicles for ovulation, and then subsequently triggers ovulation via a “surge.”
 This is why LH test strips can be used to reliably predict ovulation within 24 to 36 hours.

 Low levels of LH also help to maintain the corpus luteum, a structure formed in your follicle after ovulation.
-The corpus luteum secretes the hormone progesterone to maintain your uterine lining for pregnancy.
+The corpus luteum secretes a hormone called progesterone to maintain your uterine lining for pregnancy.
 It’s progesterone that produces the temperature shift those who basal body temp can detect to confirm ovulation.

 LH is always present in your cycle.
-As a result, LH test strips will almost always show two lines, and are only positive if the test line is as dark or darker than the control line.
+As a result, LH test strips will almost always show two lines and are only positive if the test line is as dark or darker than the control line.